jmtcabili/CEPARCO-Integrating-Project-ARIMA/README.md

   <img width="200" alt="image" src="https://github.com/user-attachments/assets/36199c0a-4968-4d4e-9ff0-594bc41a0a0a" />

 ### Autoregressive Coefficients
 - Finding the Autoregressive Coefficients of the ARIMA Model through Ordinary Least Squares (OLE)
+- As seen in the different cases below, the

 *Case 1: p=1*
 - Excel Output (LINTEST Result): <br/>